 Due to the circumstances around COVID-19, you will begin your semester 2 studies online in 2021.
 However, when Government guidelines change, on-campus studies will be reintroduced.

-This unit emphasises the application of key principles supporting the notions of rehabilitation and recovery across a range of mental health settings and mental health disorders.
+The emphasis is on the application of, through project work, key principles supporting the notions of rehabilitation and recovery across a range of mental health settings and mental health disorders.
 The roles and responsibilities of the client, their family, the mental health nurse, and other significant service provider stakeholders are addressed.
-Students will keep a clinical journal as a portfolio of evidence of achieving the ACMHN Standards of Practice Inc 2010.
+Students will also keep a Clinical Portfolio as an ongoing record of their progress towards achieving the ACMHN Standards of Practice for Australian mental health nurses (2010).

 |Unit name||Foundations of Mental Health Nursing Practice 2|